The Council of Better Business Bureaus (CBBB) is warning of a clever email scam.

 While you are at it please report the scam and your experience at BBB.org/ScamTracker.
 This informs other small businesses about the scam so they won’t fall victim to it.

-The ScamTracker is a great way to stay abreast of the latest scams being perpetrated by criminals across the country.
+The ScamTracker is a great way to stay abreast of the latest scams criminals across the country are commiting.
 If you want to learn more about scams you can go to the BBB.org/ScamTips and at BBB.org/PhishingScam.